Three Little Chickpeas

 • Vegan fajita bowls instead of black beans.

-• Try it in tofu burrito bowls with black beans, rice, corn, cherry tomatoes, and cashew lime crema.
+• Try it in easy tofu burrito bowls with black beans, rice, corn, cherry tomatoes, and cashew lime crema.

 • Add them to black bean burrito bowls with vegan black beans, veggies, and vegan chipotle dressing.